Updated: May 9

 More on both of these in detail below.

-Read a book with less than 500 reviews/ratings on Amazon, and you get one bonus point!
+Read a book with less than 500 ratings on Amazon, and you get one bonus point!
 No limit.
 Read as many as you like.

 For each bonus theme you read, you get one extra point.
-If you complete all twelve themes, you get an extra twelve bonus points.
-Be sure to add #bonusread and #themename on your review, so your team captains count your extra point(s).
+If you complete all twelve themes, you get an additional ten bonus points.
+Be sure to add #themeread and tells us the theme at the bottom of your review, so your team captains are sure to count your extra point(s).

 FAQ: You can only get one theme point per book.
 No double dipping.
 You can only earn a theme point once.
 No repeats.